-We slow down as I try to overtake the trailer on this single track road.
-Why oh why are the roadside ditches so deep… As we slow down we can hear raised voices…oh, there is Guillaume as well.
+We slow down as I try to overtake the trailer on this single-track road.
+Why oh why are the roadside ditches so deep?
+As we slow down we can hear raised voices… oh, there is Guillaume as well.
 Madeline is now practically screaming at Guillaume.
 Guillaume shouts back as he clambers out of the ditch and starts waving at me to go further towards the death trap ditch.
-The argument continues in spite of our presence.
+The argument continues despite our presence.
 We slowly edge past the trailer.

 ‘Same argument every year.’
 Guillaume says.
 ‘Madeline says we should leave the apples for one week.
 I say, four weeks.’

 ‘Cider.
 We pick the apples now, a bit late but that’s right, so they are good and ripe.
 We then leave them in one of those huge black cow watering troughs to ferment a bit.
 I say we should leave them for 4 weeks to let the natural fermenting process really get started.
 Madeline only wants to leave them a week before we press the apples.
 She worries that they will rot.
 Well, they will a bit, Guillaume concedes but that only improves the flavour, and the strength.’ he whispers.